Tim specialises in cross border and financial services mergers & acquisitions

 Tim advises international and domestic clients on M&A, takeovers, schemes of arrangement and IPOs.
-His clients include private equity funds, listed and unlisted corporates and overseas investors.
+His clients include listed and unlisted corporates, private equity funds and inbound investors.

-He co-heads the firm’s China Desk, advising Chinese and international clients on investment matters, including obtaining Overseas Investment Office approvals, and is a council member of the New Zealand Private Equity & Venture Capital Association.
+He is the Head of Chapman Tripp’s Corporate team and co-heads the firm’s China Desk, advising Chinese and international clients on investment matters, including obtaining Overseas Investment Office approvals.
+He is also a former council member of the New Zealand Private Equity & Venture Capital Association.

-Tim is recognised as a leading lawyer by independent legal directories Chambers Global, Chambers Asia Pacific and IFLR1000.
-He is also recommended by Legal 500 Asia Pacific 2016.
+Tim is recognised as a leading lawyer in Chambers Asia Pacific 2020 and Chambers Global 2020.
+He is also recognised as highly regarded by IFLR1000 2020 and as a leading individual in Legal 500 Asia Pacific 2020.

 Tim has advised: